How To Select A Tax Preparer

 If you are going to pay someone to do your tax return, be sure to choose your tax preparer wisely.
 You are legally responsible for what is on your tax return even if it was prepared by someone else.
 Therefore, it is important to find a qualified tax professional.

 Find a preparer who will be around to answer questions after the return has been filed.

 Find out what the preparer’s service fees are before the return is prepared.

 Avoid preparers who base their fee on a percentage of the amount of your refund or who claim they can obtain larger refunds than other preparers without first reviewing your returns.

 Avoid tax preparers that ask you to sign a blank tax form.

 Before signing your return, review it and ask questions.

-Ask others that you know who have used that preparer if they were satisfied with the services that they received.
+Ask others that you know and trust who have used that preparer if they were satisfied with the services that they received.

 Check to see if the preparer has any questionable history with the Better Business Bureau, the state’s board of accountancy for CPAs or the state’s bar association for attorneys.